The Atiyah-Bott formula and connectivity in chiral Koszul duality: Interactions between various functors on the Ran space

 \begin{prop} Let

 be an open embedding of schemes, which induces an open embedding of prestacks

 Then for any $\mathfrak{g}' \in \coLiestar(X')$, we have the following natural equivalence

-\end{prop} \begin{proof}[Proof (Sketch)] The result is a direct consequence of the fact that $f_*$, being a right adjoint, commutes with limits for any schematic morphism $f$ between prestacks.
-Moreover, if $f_i: X'_i \to X_i$ are open embeddings of schemes, and $\matheur{F}_i \in \Shv(X'_i)$ for $i=1, 2$, then we have a natural equivalence
+\end{prop} \begin{proof}[Proof (Sketch)] The result is a direct consequence of the fact that $(j_{\Ran})_*$ is symmetric monoidal and commutes with limits.
+The latter is due to the fact that it is a right adjoint.
+The former is due to the fact that for any open embeddings of prestacks $f_i: X'_i \to X_i$ and any $\matheur{F}_i \in \Shv(X'_i)$ for $i=1, 2$, we have a natural equivalence